unitaryfund/mitiq/docs/README-docs.md

 ```bash
 (mitiqenv) sphinx-quickstart
 ```
+which then asks some questions.
+Meta-data and specifications are accounted for in the `conf.py` file.

 ### Build the documentation locally
 - To build the documentation, from `bash`, move to the `docs` folder and run